-One of the other times that a car buyers order is used is when you are using an outside lender to purchase you new car.
-If you arrange your auto loan through your local bank or credit union often they will require you to provide them with a buyers order that spells out the conditions of the sale including amount financed and the VIN number (vehicle identification number or serial number) before they finalize your approval and provide the funds to the car dealership.
+One of the other times that a car buying order is used is when you are using an outside lender to purchase you new car.
+If you arrange your auto loan through your local bank or credit union often they will require you to provide them with an auto buyer’s order that spells out the conditions of the sale including amount financed and the VIN number (vehicle identification number or serial number) before they finalize your approval and provide the funds to the car dealership.
 Then after the purchase they will want a copy of the bill of sale and proof that they have a lien on the vehicle you are buying.

 When it comes down to answering the question what is a car buyers order it is basically a receipt provided by the dealership to outline the details of your automobile purchase and a document that provides you with proof of your deposit.

 Never give the auto dealer cash or a check when leaving a deposit, just to be sure.
 If you disagree with the transaction, you can back out and ask for your deposit to be refunded.

 Some dealers will threaten to keep your deposit or run you in circles, but if you use a credit card to leave your deposit the card issuer will gladly issue the credit and charge back the dealer.
 However if you pay by cash or check it may be difficult to get your deposit back and maybe not at all.
 Read the steps to buy a car to protect yourself.